 What if you fly in late at night?

 If you arrive late at night it is also advisable to spend the night in one of the B&B or Hotel close to the airport and leave early morning.
 Driving across the city at night it’s not really the safest thing to do.

 Even better if you could pick a flight that arrives before 7 pm.
 Actually, around that time you won’t even find traffic but it would be safe to drive.

-A couple of times I had to leave Guatemala with an early morning flight and I stayed by the airport, the best decision ever.
+A couple of times I had to leave Guatemala on an early morning flight and I stayed by the airport, the best decision ever.